Working with schools for a safe academic year

 We recommend that parents chooses Bright World to organise airport transfers.
 Our drivers are experienced with picking up overseas students and are committed to abiding by strict social distancing and hygiene standards.
 They have all signed up to the Bright World Driver and Passenger Safety Policy

-We understand that in order to protect the school communities, the UK government, and therefore schools, are planning that people arriving in the UK may need to undertake a period of quarantine at a named address for 14 days.
-Bright World has arranged a suitable and pleasant quarantine facility for their students in those cases where quarantining is needed and the school is unable to offer this service and facility.
+We understand that in order to protect the school communities, the UK government, and therefore schools, are asking students to undertake a period of quarantine at a named address for 10 days if they are arriving from one of the UK government’s Amber or Red list.
+Bright World can arrange suitable quarantine facilities in risk-assessed host families for their students in those cases where quarantining is needed and the school is unable to offer this service and facility.
+Bright World is unable to arrange quarantine for students arriving from countries on the red list and these students must quarantine at their school.

 Accommodation during holiday times and should schools close